w3c/wai-coga/guide/helpful/complex-information.md

 ## User Story

 *!
 Split into 3 Patterns?
-Move to objective 3? !*
+Move to objective 3?
+Add UI? !*

 - I can understand complex content as contextually-relevant graphs, pictures and tables are provided to supplement it
 - I can understand complex tables or graphs as extra help is provided to explain the important features